 Pathway Stage Components

-There are 10 Pathway Stage Components
+There are ten Pathway Stage Components:

-1. Behaviour & Commitment
+• Behaviour & Commitment

-2. Adaptability & Decision Making
+• Adaptability & Decision Making

-3. (Ability to) Control and Dominate Distance
+• (Ability to) Control and Dominate Distance

-5. Ability to tolerate mental and physical load
+• Ability to tolerate mental and physical load

-6. Performance/Results
+• Performance/Results

 Components 1-6 derive from the 2012-16 ‘What it Takes To Win’ model originally developed as part of the UK Sport funded World Class Programme, which have been further adapted and refined.
-These performance components are joined by the other stage components (7-10) to provide a holistic pathway stage description.

-This goal is broken down into Performance Components (eg technical, tactical, behavioural etc) which include quantitative performance measures (eg average %age finish, world ranking, win/loss ratio for fights won/lost by 1 hit, strength & conditioning measures) which feed into the Pathway Stages Descriptions.
-Using the Weapons Framework these components and measures are further defined for each stage and adapted by discipline where appropriate.
+This goal is broken down into Performance Components (eg technical, tactical, behavioural etc) which include quantitative performance measures (e.g. average pecentage finish, world ranking, win/loss ratio for fights won/lost by a single hit, strength & conditioning measures) which feed into the Pathway Stages Descriptions.

 For athletes moving into T4 and beyond each of these performance components include performance standards required to be eligible for entry to UK Sport funded programme elements of the ADP.